Golden Knights' Laurent Brossoit: Facing Jets

-Brossoit will defend the home crease versus Winnipeg on Thursday, Jesse Granger of The Athletic reports.
+Brossoit will be in the visiting crease versus Winnipeg on Saturday, Jesse Granger of The Athletic reports.

-Brossoit got the Game 1 start, giving up four goals on 30 shots in a 5-1 loss to his former teammates.
-The loss was Brossoit's first in regulation time this season, as he was 7-0-3 with a 2.17 GAA and .927 save percentage.
-It's a must-win game for the Golden Knights as they need to avoid going down two games with Games 3 and 4 in Winnipeg.
+Brossoit has won six of his last seven starts, his only loss coming Tuesday in Game 1 of the Stanley Cup playoffs.
+Brossoit ended the regular-season with a 7-0-3 record, a 2.17 GAA and .927 save percentage.
+Brossoit has given up only 14 goals on 210 shots in his last seven contests, as he has taken over the No. 1 job in the Vegas net.

 More News